its-me-ojas/divine-ai-frontend/README.md

 ## Development Setup

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)
+The only requirement is having Node.js & npm installed

 ```sh
 # Clone the repository